vidbina/vidbina.github.io/_drafts/2018-01-22-dbus-activation-and-nixos.markdown

 notifications.

 Actually, I even tried killing the D-Bus session daemon in order to observe if that would trigger a restart.
-It didn't, :laughing: but did take down all of my windows rather spectacularly. :boom: I had a good laugh.
+It didn't :laughing: but it did take down all of my windows rather spectacularly. :boom: I had a good laugh.

 Someday I will have to figure out what the point of `dbus-launch` is.